-Bellevue Rollover Accident Lawyer
+Bellevue Rollover Accident Lawyers

 Rollover accidents are some of the most terrifying and unusual types of accidents on U.S. roads.
 Most of those who are injured or killed in rollover accidents are inside the rolling vehicle.
 However, during a rollover, a car can crash into another vehicle or into a motorcyclist, bicyclist, or pedestrian, with tragic results.
-No matter how you were injured during a rollover, the experienced Bellevue WA rollover accident attorneys at Hardwick & Pendergast, P.S. can help.
+No matter how you were injured during a rollover, the experienced accident attorneys at Hardwick & Pendergast, P.S. can help.
 We understand this is a difficult time on several financial, emotional, and physical levels.
 It's our priority to ensure that accident survivors are fully aware of their legal rights and options to decide whether pursuing a claim or lawsuit is best for them.

 Rollover accidents are slightly more common in rural areas, according to the NHTSA, but a fair number of rollovers still occur in urban centers like Bellevue every year.
 Even though these types of accidents are fairly common, this doesn't undermine their severity or the repercussions that negligent parties face.
 Types of oversight that can trigger a rollover accident include: